YarboJanks/buffered.io/source/_posts/2012-06-10-webmachine-erlydtl-and-riak-part-5.markdown

   }.
 {% endcodeblock %}

-Most of this code is (hopefully) self-explanatory but to cover things in general:
+Many of you will probably be able to digest this code without explanation.
+But just in case there's a little bit of confusion:

 * `#mr` is an internally defined record which will accumulate a set of inputs and phases to execute against riak.
 This is internal so that external callers are "forced" to use the module to construct a map/reduce job.
 * The `create/0` function simply creates an instance of a `#mr` record that the user can start to add map/reduce details to.